 You will need to produce a set and file annual accounts for your limited company SPV, which may add additional costs.

-Why have Special-Purpose Vehicle Companies increased in popularity?
+Why have Special-Purpose Vehicle Companies increased in popularity to raise capital?

 I currently own a rental property.
 Can I transfer it into my limited company?